Learning Curve: 5 Community Building Ideas from Higher Education

+If you’re looking for community building experts, you’ll be hard-pressed to find brands savvier than universities that have embraced social media.
 Take Harvard University.
 They’ve amassed nearly 3.5 million likes on Facebook and 391,000 Twitter followers, earning them the title as most influential university in the CollegeAtlas.org “A Study of Social Media in Higher Education.”
 Other accolades in the report rank Harvard #1 in Facebook, Twitter and Google+ interaction, as well as having the second-most engaged social media community.
+So how do they and the other top-ranking schools build rabid fans online?
+During interviews with some of these top schools for the study, we’ve noted five ways these colleges strengthen their communities and bring the fandom apparent on campus and at sporting events to the online world—and you too can create a winning social media program using the same best practices.

 5 Community Building Ideas from Higher Education